alpaca-finance/alpaca-v2-money-market/README.md

 To liquidate
 `LiquidationFacet.liquidationCall()` - Liquidate an underwater subaccount

-# Seting up the project
+# Setting up the project

 - Install dependencies
   `yarn`